 Best for: All diets.
 Meat eaters, vegetarians, vegans, and gluten free eaters will all be able to find things.
 The menu might sound wild to less adventurous eaters.

-Other Group Dining in Seattle
+Other group dining options in Seattle

 The above restaurants for group dining in Seattle are my favorite in terms of food, but obviously there are a ton more.
 Here are more you can look into for your meal.